Available analyses by measurement type

 Use with the I-MR-R/S control chart.

-Attribute control charts and capability analyses
+Control charts and capability analyses for attribute data

 Attribute data are also often collected in subgroups.
 The choice of attribute control chart depends on whether you collect defects or defective data and how you want to represent the data.